 Executive Vice President

-Cindy Southworth leads the communications, development, technology, finance, and international efforts of NNEDV.
-She joined NNEDV in 2002 when she founded the Safety Net Project to address technology and Violence Against Women.
-Through the Safety Net Project Ms. Southworth works with private industry, state and federal agencies, and international groups to improve safety and privacy for victims in this digital age.
+Cindy Southworth leads the Communications, Development, Safety Net (technology safety), Finance, and international efforts of the National Network to End Domestic Violence (NNEDV).
+She joined NNEDV in 2002 when she founded the Safety Net project to address technology and Violence Against Women.
+Through the Safety Net project, Ms. Southworth works with private industry, state and federal agencies, and international groups to improve safety and privacy for victims in this digital age.
 She has testified before Congress and is on many task forces and committees that address justice, privacy, technology, and safety in the Justice, Elections, Defense, and Human Services arenas.

-Ms. Southworth has a Masters Degree in Social Work and has worked to end violence against women for 24 years at national, state, and local advocacy organizations.
+Ms. Southworth has a Master's in Social Work and has worked to end violence against women for 24 years at national, state, and local advocacy organizations.
 She has spent the past 16 years focusing on how technology can increase victim safety and how to hold perpetrators accountable for misusing technology.
-Ms. Southworth also serves on the Airbnb’s Trust Advisory Board and the Advisory Boards of MTV’s A THIN LINE digital abuse campaign and the Computers Freedom and Privacy Conference.
-The NNEDV Safety Net Project is one of 5 organizations internationally that serves on the Facebook Safety Advisory board.
+Ms. Southworth also serves on the Airbnb’s Trust Advisory Board and the Advisory Boards of MTV’s A THIN LINE digital abuse campaign, and the Computers Freedom and Privacy Conference.
+The NNEDV Safety Net project is one of 5 organizations internationally that serves on the Facebook Safety Advisory board.